grebaldi/atom-language-typoscript2/README.md

+# language-typoscript2

-# TypoScript2 language support for Atom
+> Provides language support for Neos' TypoScript 2 rendering lanugage

-Provides syntax highlighting for TypoScript2 files.
+> --- based on the works of @kese